“Afternoons are the Bermuda Triangles of our days”

 How to stop afternoon error?
 “Go home early!”
 This is doubtless not a good idea.
 Let’s agree that typically people are more productive in the morning than the afternoon.
 “But doesn’t it simply have to do with the amount of sleep we got the night before?”
 Yes.
 But there is something more deeply responsive to the habits of our typical sleep schedule.
 Something called the circadian cycle.

 Circadian cycles are those “recurring naturally on a twenty-four-hour cycle, even in the absence of light fluctuations” [circa = around + dia = day, 24 hours].
-Circadian cycles can work to our advantage and to our disadvantage.
-But it is clear that a short break can overcome temporarily disrupted circadian issues and help to reclaim the afternoon.
-Here are some of the examples where the research has indicated a short break as helpful:
+These cycles can work to our advantage and to our disadvantage.
+But obviously a short break can overcome temporarily disrupted circadian.
+That brief break can help to reclaim the afternoon.
+Here are some examples where the research has indicated a break as helpful:

-Surgical teams that take a momentary break prior to critical “nip-tuck” moments, lower their mortality rates.
+Surgical teams who take a momentary break prior to the start of surgery, lower their mortality rates.
 Students who take a short break before tests, benefit in higher scores.
-Hospital workers are more likely to wash their hands.
-Vehicle accidents are less likely to occur during their double peak of 2 am to 6 am and 2 pm to 4 pm.
+Hospital workers who have scheduled breaks are more likely to wash their hands.
 Judges who take a break before reviewing cases in the afternoon, are more merciful.
-[What?!]
-Well, they were more apt to carefully examine all pertinent factors for prison parole requests and give a more reasonable reply than simply responding out of fatigue.
+That is, they were more apt to carefully examine all pertinent factors for prison parole requests and give a more reasonable reply than simply responding out of fatigue.

-Each of us seeks to be alert, to do our best on the job, when exercising our tasks.
+Each of us seeks to be alert when exercising our tasks.
+We want to do our best on the job.
 But vigilance has its limits.
 Everyone has the same limited amount of time.
 Endurance is another matter.
 Your ability to stay alert is subject to the state of your body.
-Pink provides a brief video that is really quite good, describing how vigilance has its limits.
+Pink provides a brief video that is really quite good.
+The video describes how vigilance has its limits.
 Not having sufficient vigilance will hinder your effort to stop afternoon errors.

 What can you do practically to reclaim the afternoon from its threatened Bermuda Triangle disappearance?
-Pink offers these steps to reclaim the afternoon:
+Pink offers these steps to stop afternoon errors:

-- Something beats nothing – Sticking to a task too long causes one to lose sight of the goal toward which you started.
+- Something beats nothing – Sticking to a task too long causes one to lose sight of the goal.
 A short break can help to maintain focus and even reactivate the desire to reach the goal.
 Research has come up with an optimum of 52 minutes work against 17 minutes break.
 Experiment to find your own golden mean.
 I think I’d be very distracted trying to keep track of a 69 minute work hour!

 - Moving beats stationary – An hourly five-minute walking break can boost energy levels.
 Sitting is a clear danger to our health.
 That’s why fitness watches help you count how many steps in your day.
 Some will be tempted to collect those five minute activity bursts into a nice long 30 minute walk.
 But it turns out the “microbursts of activity” are actually more effective than the longer 30 minute walk.
 Imagine!